An invitation to the sample complexity of quantum hypothesis testing: Summary and future directions

 \section{Summary and future directions}

 In this paper, we defined the sample complexity of quantum hypothesis testing for the symmetric binary setting, the asymmetric binary setting, and for multiple hypotheses.
-We gave a complete characterization of the sample complexity for the two aforementioned binary settings, finding in the former case that it depends logarithmically on the priors and inverse error probability and inversely on the negative logarithm of the fidelity and finding in the latter case that it depends logarithmically on the inverse type~II error probability and inversely on the quantum relative entropy.
-However, due to non-commutativity in the quantum case, there is freedom in characterizing the sample complexity of symmetric binary quantum hypothesis testing, and we find that other measures like the Holevo fidelity or the broader family of $z$-fidelities also characterize it.
+We gave a characterization of the sample complexity for the two aforementioned binary settings.
+We found in the symmetric binary setting that it depends logarithmically on the priors and inverse error probability and inversely on the negative logarithm of the fidelity.
+In the asymmetric binary setting, it depends logarithmically on the inverse type~II error probability and inversely on the quantum relative entropy, provided that the type~II error probability is sufficiently small.
+Due to non-commutativity in the quantum case, there is freedom in characterizing the sample complexity of symmetric binary quantum hypothesis testing, and we found that other measures like the Holevo fidelity or the broader family of $z$-fidelities also characterize it.
 Furthermore, collective measurement strategies or simpler product measurements followed by classical post-processing achieve the same sample complexity, indicating that strategies with radically different technological requirements achieve the same sample complexity, in contrast to previous findings in the information-theoretic setting.
+It is also interesting to extend quantum sample complexity bounds to the task of the discrimination of quantum channels.

+We also summarized many applications of sample complexity of quantum hypothesis testing, including topics as diverse as quantum algorithms for simulation and unstructured search, quantum learning and classification, foundations of quantum mechanics, and private quantum hypothesis testing.
+Sample complexity plays an important role in establishing the fundamental limitations of the first two tasks.
+For simulation and search, the idea is that these algorithms produce distinguishable states as output when run on different input states, so that they serve as state discriminators and are ultimately subject to the limitations on such state discriminators set by quantum hypothesis testing.
+Throughout Section~\ref{sec:apps}, we illustrated a number of questions to motivate future work in this direction.

 \textbf{Note:} While finalizing our paper, we noticed the independent and concurrent arXiv post~\cite{sample_complexity_classical2024}, which considers sample complexity of classical hypothesis testing in the symmetric and asymmetric binary settings.
 We note here that all of our results apply to the classical case by substituting commuting density operators that encode probability distributions along their diagonals.